Australia has many incredible pioneering stories and the opening up of the East Kimberley and creation of the Ord River Scheme is one of the biggest.

 Steve also interviews local experts who together help to tell the amazing story of Australia's East Kimberley.

-- The pioneering Durack family
+- The pioneering Durack family history

 - Diversion Dam & Ord Dam Construction